Fits and starts: How newest 49ers will be used

 QB Brian Hoyer: Hoyer’s two-year deal, which makes him one of the lowest-paid starting quarterbacks in the league, does not preclude the team from trading for Kirk Cousins or Jimmy Garoppolo or from using its first-round draft pick on a passer.
 But those other options are so fuzzy at the moment that the 49ers are operating as if Hoyer, 31, is their starter for 2017.
 Aside from Cousins, Hoyer would have a significant head start on anyone else the team brings in at the position anyway.
 After all, he knows Shanahan’s system, which will set the pace for the other quarterbacks the team ends up signing.
 Look for the team to add one more in free agency and at least one in the draft.

-FB Kyle Juszczyk.
-Don't let the title fool you -- Juszczyk is more than a fullback.
-He ranks sixth on Harvard's all-time receptions list and played a little of everything -- halfback, tight end, H-back, special teams -- with the Ravens over the last four years.
-Putting a fullback into the game usually telegraphs a team's intent to run the ball.
-That won't be the case when Juszczyk, 25, is on the field.
-That's essential to Shanahan's offense, which at its best can run or pass equally well out of he same formations and personnel groups.
+FB Kyle Juszczyk: Don’t let the title fool you – Juszczyk is more than a fullback.
+He ranks sixth on Harvard’s all-time receptions list and played a little of everything – halfback, tight end, H-back, special teams – with the Ravens over the last four years.
+Putting a fullback into the game usually telegraphs a team’s intent to run the ball.
+That won’t be the case when Juszczyk, 25, is on the field.
+That’s essential to Shanahan’s offense, which at its best can run or pass equally well out of the same formations and personnel groups.

-LB Malcolm Smith.
-The archetype for the 49ers defense this year is the Seahawks defense, which works best with two speedy inside linebackers.
-Smith, who once ran a 40-yard dash in 4.44 seconds -- excellent for a linebacker -- has the requisite wheels.
+LB Malcolm Smith: The archetype for the 49ers’ defense this year is the Seahawks’, which works best with two speedy inside linebackers.
+Smith, who once ran a 40-yard dash in 4.44 seconds – excellent for a linebacker – has the requisite wheels.
 He also is well-versed in a Seahawks-like defense, having played in Seattle for four seasons.
-He'll likely compete with Ray-Ray Armstrong for the weak-side linebacker spot.
-Smith, 27, has the edge in experience; Armstrong, a former safety, may be better in coverage.
+He’ll likely compete with Ray-Ray Armstrong for the weak-side linebacker spot.
+Smith, 27, has the edge in experience.
+Armstrong, a former safety, may be better in coverage.

-WR Marquise Goodwin.
-Before the 2016 season, the Falcons -- and then-offensive coordinator Kyle Shanahan -- added two receivers: big-bodied and physical Mohamed Sanu and fleet-footed Taylor Gabriel.
-In the 49ers' version of this maneuver, Garçon is Sanu and Goodwin is Gabriel.
-Goodwin ran the fastest 40-yard dash at the 2013 NFL combine, speed the 49ers hope both produces big plays and creates space underneath for Garçon and the team's running backs.
+WR Marquise Goodwin: Before the 2016 season, the Falcons – and then-offensive coordinator Shanahan – added two wide receivers: big-bodied and physical Mohamed Sanu and fleet-footed Taylor Gabriel.
+In the 49ers’ version of this maneuver, Garçon is Sanu, and Goodwin is Gabriel.
+Goodwin ran the fastest 40-yard dash at the 2013 NFL combine, speed the 49ers hope both produces big plays and creates space underneath for Garçon and the team’s running backs.

-TE Logan Paulsen.
-Like Garçon and Hoyer, Paulsen has played for Shanahan in the past; they spent four years together in Washington.
-Paulsen's career path has been similar to that of the 49ers' Garrett Celek.
+TE Logan Paulsen: Like Garçon and Hoyer, Paulsen has played for Shanahan; they spent four years together in Washington.
+Paulsen’s career path has been similar to that of the 49ers’ Garrett Celek.
 Both were picked up as undrafted rookies because of their blocking ability.
 They stuck around because they showed they also had untapped receiving skills.
-Now Paulsen, 29, likely will compete with Celek for playing time if not for a spot on the roster.
+Now Paulsen, 29, likely will compete with Celek for playing time, if not for a spot on the roster.

-K Robbie Gould.
-After an 11-year career in Chicago, Gould, 35, found himself without a job to start the 2016 season -- but not for long.
+K Robbie Gould: After an 11-year career in Chicago, Gould, 35, found himself without a job to start the 2016 season – but not for long.
 The Giants signed him in October after issues of domestic abuse involving kicker Josh Brown forced them to make a move.
 Including the playoffs, Gould made all 12 of his field-goal attempts with New York.
-The only other kicker on the roster is Josh Rose, 22, who never has kicked in the NFL.
+The only other kicker on the roster is Nick Rose, 22, who never has kicked in the NFL.
 Gould’s only competition may be with punter Bradley Pinion for kickoffs.
-The Bears ranked 32nd in opponents' average starting field position on kickoffs in his last year with the club, and at his age Pinion could have the bigger leg.
+The Bears ranked 32nd in opponents’ average starting field position on kickoffs in his last year with the club, and the younger Pinion could have the bigger leg.

 Matt Barrows: @mattbarrows, read more about the team at sacbee.com/sf49ers.